backdrop-contrib/autofloat/README.txt

 Configure under '/admin/config/content/autofloat'.

 Re-save existing nodes you want to apply AutoFloat to.
+If you still can't see any changes, try clearing both your site and browser cache as well.

 -- USAGE --